KULL-Centre/_2024_Schulze_abundance-analysis/README.md

 The `/output/dssp` directory contains DSSP output for these structures, and features of these structures are stored in files in `/output/structure_features`.

-We have analysed VAMP-seq data from the following papers, and the files in `/data/vampseq_data/processed` thus contains data from these publications:
+We have analysed VAMP-seq data from the following papers, and the files in `/data/vampseq_data/processed` thus contain data from these publications:

 Matreyek KA, Starita LM, Stephany JJ, Martin B, Chiasson MA, Gray VE, Kircher M, Khechaduri A, Dines JN, Hause RJ, Bhatia S, Evans WE, Relling MV, Yang W, Shendure J, Fowler DM.
 Multiplex assessment of protein variant abundance by massively parallel sequencing.
 Nature Genetics.
 2018 Jun; 50(6):874–882